inria-emeraude/syfala/README.md

 ```
 make boot
 ```

 ### Control

 ```
 make controlUI
 ```

 To control your DSP, you can either use a Hardware Controller Board or a GUI on your computer.
-Please edit the configFAUST file to choose one of the two by modifying the `CONTROLLER_TYPE` field.
+Please edit the `configFAUST.h` file to choose one of the two by modifying the `CONTROLLER_TYPE` field.

 - If you use a Hardware Controller Board, just connect it to the Zybo before booting.
 - If you use GUI, open the GUI controller after booting with the following command:

 *Note: You can change `CONTROLLER_TYPE` without a full rebuid.
-Just delete the app with `make remove_app` and then rebuild only the app with `make`*
+Just delete the app with `make remove_app` and then rebuild only the app with `make`*.

 ### Switch description
 Default config in **bold**